spoo503/100-days-of-python-Learning./README.md

 2.set.remove()- used to remove specific element .

-3.set.discard()-used to remove elements but does not give error if it is not present.
+3.set.discard() - used to remove elements but does not give error if it is not present.

-4.set.pop- used to remove random element.
+4.set.pop() - used to remove random element.

-5.set.clear- removes all elements from the set.
+5.set.clear() - removes all elements from the set.